uni-algo/uni-algo/doc/DRAFT.md

 **DRAFT**

 Things that are not listed in this file:
-- Functions and ranges that work with UTF starts with `utf8` and `utf16` only UTF-8 functions and ranges are listed
+- Functions and ranges that work with UTF end with `utf8` and `utf16` only UTF-8 functions and ranges are listed
 - Ranges come in pairs for example: `uni::ranges::word::utf8_view` / `uni::views::word::utf8` only views are listed

 ---